 - Kasknopfl, tiny dumplings layered with onions and cheese;

 - Muesli, uncooked rolled oats, fruit and nuts soaked in water or juice (something sweet and healthy);

 - Rheintaler Ribelmais, using a traditional maize specific to the Rhine Valley region this dish is similar to polenta; in years long past it was a meal commonly eaten by farmers.

 Some interesting facts about Liechtenstein include declaring independence from German rule in 1866, and it was once part of the Roman Empire.
 It is the 6th smallest nation in the world, but holds onto the 2nd largest per capita of wealth and has no active military.
-The oddest fact of all, they are the world’s largest producer of false teeth.
-Its two largest industries are ceramics used to make false teeth and tourism, as is it a beautiful place to visit.
+The oddest fact of all, they are the world's largest producer of false teeth.
+Its two largest industries are ceramics used to make false teeth and tourism, as it is a beautiful place to visit.